 c) The To parameter shall be set to the entity indicated in subscriberURI or associatedCrossResourceSub.

+When only a target in associatedCrossResourceSub attribute is deleted, the Originator shall send a Notify request primitive to that target as follows:

+a) subscriptionDeletion element of the notification data object set as true.

+b) subscriptionReference element of the notification data object set as the resource identifier of the <subscription> resource.

+c) The To parameter shall be set to the target removed from associatedCrossResourceSub

 Receiver:

-When a Hosting CSE receives a subscription deletion notification targeted to an existing <crossResourceSubscription> resource then the <crossResourceSubscription> resource is deleted using the procedure defined in clause 7.4.58.2.4
+When a Hosting CSE receives a subscription deletion notification targeted to an existing <crossResourceSubscription> resource then the <crossResourceSubscription> resource is deleted using the procedure defined in clause 7.4.58.2.4 except when the crossResourceSubscription resource delete procedure is already in process to avoid a loop.

 -------------------------------------------------- End of Change 9---------------------------------------